DAXGRID/typesense-dotnet/README.md

     }).BuildServiceProvider();
 ```

-After that you can get it from the `provider` intance or dependency inject it.
+After that you can get it from the `provider` instance or dependency inject it.
 ``` c#
 var typesenseClient = provider.GetService<ITypesenseClient>();
 ```

 ## Create collection

+When you create the collection, you can specify each field with `name`, `type` and if it should be a `facet` or be an `optional` field.

 ``` c#
 var schema = new Schema
 {